rvido/iManager/README.md

 packages, the kernel also needs to have sub-drivers enabled depending on the desired features (MFD, GPIO, SYSFS, HWMON, and I2C).

-Off-the-shelf Linux distributions such as Fedora, Ubuntu, Debian etc. (you name it) usually provide support for a set of embedded features without having to customize the kernel.
+Off-the-shelf Linux distributions such as Fedora, Ubuntu, Debian etc. usually provide support for a set of embedded features without having to customize the kernel.
 Support for a certain feature can be verified by checking the kernel configuration file which is stored under /boot/ directory.

 - Multi-Function-Device (MFD) - required for iManager